MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

 1. Verify that the user account that is performing this procedure is an administrator for the Cloud Search service application.

-2. On the home page of the SharePoint Central Administration website, in the **Application Management** section, click **Manage service applications**.
+2. On the home page of the SharePoint Central Administration website, in the **Application Management** section, select **Manage service applications**.

-3. On the Manage Service Applications page, click the cloud Search service application.
+3. On the Manage Service Applications page, select the cloud Search service application.

-4. On the Search Administration page, in the **Crawling** section, click **Content Sources**.
+4. On the Search Administration page, in the **Crawling** section, select **Content Sources**.

-5. On the Manage Content Sources page, in the list of content sources, point to the name of the content source that you want to crawl, click the arrow and then click **Start Full Crawl**.
+5. On the Manage Content Sources page, in the list of content sources, point to the name of the content source that you want to crawl, select the arrow and then select **Start Full Crawl**.
 The value in the **Status** column changes to **Crawling Full** for the selected content source.

 ## Verify that cloud hybrid search works
 <a name="BKMK_VerifyCloudHybridSearch"> </a>